-The number of violent crimes remains high.
+The number of violent crimes remains high on both islands.
 Serious crimes against expatriates and tourists, including murder assault, sexual assault, kidnapping, armed robbery and home invasions have been reported.
 The inability of the authorities to catch and prosecute offenders also remains a concern.

 Due to criminal activity at Maracas and Las Cuevas beaches, and on access roads, we advise visitors to remain vigilant at all times and avoid staying in these areas past twilight.
-Most visits to the island of Tobago are trouble-free and there is a low incidence of violent crime.
-However, travellers should avoid visiting isolated beaches on the island, such as Englishman's Bay, King Peter's Bay and Bacolet Beach, due to the high risk of opportunistic crime.
-On 22 November 2014, the bodies of two German tourists were found on Bacolet Beach.
-Investigations into this incident are continuing.
+Travellers should avoid visiting isolated beaches on the island of Tobago, such as Englishman's Bay, King Peter's Bay and the Bacolet area, due to the high risk of opportunistic crime.
+Tourists have also been robbed at popular waterfalls.

 Robberies have occurred when travelling from Piarco Airport.
 There have been incidents of violent theft by gangs who follow cars travelling from the airport and attack their victims when they reach their destinations.
 You should avoid travel on the Beetham/Churchill Roosevelt Highway airport route late at night, as robberies, assaults and carjackings have occurred when travellers have stopped on this section of road.
 If your vehicle breaks down or you are in an accident on this highway, you should remove yourself from the area to a safe location before you seek assistance.
 There have also been reports of attempts to illegally block traffic along Lady Young Road, which is an alternate airport route close to the city of Port of Spain.
 You should take care and exercise caution when using these roads.

 Shared, route and maxi-taxis should be avoided, as they pick up additional passengers along the route.
 Crimes including rapes, assaults and robberies have taken place inside shared taxis.
-All other forms of public transport should also be avoided if possible in favour of safer means of transport, such as taxis affiliated with major hotels.
+All other forms of public transport should also be avoided if possible in favour of safer means of transport, such as taxis affiliated with major hotels or private taxis.